argoproj/argo-cd/docs/user-guide/application_sources.md

 Argo CD also supports uploading local manifests directly.
 Since this is an anti-pattern of the GitOps paradigm, this should only be done for development purposes.
 A user with an `override` permission is required to upload manifests locally (typically an admin).
 All of the different Kubernetes deployment tools above are supported.
+It is required for the local manifests to be located in a checked out git repository.
 To upload a local application:

 ```bash